 When is the Jedi: Fallen Order 2 release date?

-According to a February 2020 leak reported by the Star Wars fan blog, Bespin Bulletin, Jedi: Fallen Order 2 is currently scheduled to launch in fall 2022.
-No other source has corroborated the date, but nearly three years is a reasonable development time, especially considering how quickly Respawn Entertainment is capable of developing titles.
-The first Titanfall title was released in March 2014, and Titanfall 2 released just two years later in October 2016 without any publicly known delays.
+The Star Wars fan blog Bespin Bulletin stated that Jedi: Fallen Order 2 is currently internally scheduled to launch in fall 2022, possibly around the same time as The Mandalorian season 3.
+No other source has corroborated the date, but nearly three years is a reasonable development time, especially considering how quickly Respawn Entertainment can develop titles.
+The first Titanfall title was released in March 2014, and Titanfall 2 was released just two years later, in October 2016, without any publicly known delays.

 How Jedi: Fallen Order sets up a sequel

 Major spoilers for Jedi: Fallen Order follow

 Jedi: Fallen Order concludes with Cere and Cal Kestis deciding that neither of them would be effective at rebuilding the Jedi Order, leading them to destroy the Holocron containing locations of find Force-sensitive children throughout the galaxy.
 "Their destiny should be trusted to the Force," Cal says before he destroys the Holocron with his lightsaber.